The Vigilant Engine and Hook & Ladder Company’s History 1904 - present...

 The funding mechanism for most of the company’s expenses remained the same today.
 The Vigilant Fire Company provides fire protection to all of Great Neck Estates and Kensington, parts of Thomaston, Great Neck Plaza and the unincorporated areas north of the railroad tracks.
 Emergency Medical Services are provided to all of Great Neck which lies north of the Long Island Railroad.

-After the war, it was possible to once again buy motor vehicles of all types.
+After the war, it was possible to buy motor vehicles of all types once again.
 The Vigilants purchased a new 700 series American LaFrance pumper in 1947, and a Mack pumper in 1952.
 The Mack, which also has been preserved as an antique, is unique in its construction.
-The chassis was built in Maspeth, Queens at a time when Mack Trucks was in the midst of a corporate re-location.
+The chassis was built in Maspeth, Queens at a time when Mack Trucks was during a corporate re-location.
 The unfinished truck was moved to Allentown, PA, where its final assembly was completed.
 World War II also provided the technology for 2-way radio, and in the early 1950’s the Vigilants first installed a radio base station at the firehouse and mobile radios on key apparatus.

 But another fire with a different ending occurred on January 7, 1957, at a house on Wilbur Drive.
 That day Firefighter Edward Dixon successfully rescued a young child who was trapped in the burning house.
 For his heroism, Dixon was presented the first “Fireman of the Year” Award by the Firemen’s Association of the State of New York.